skip to content

 00:33:59 - Anthony Campolo

 And then make that say about.
-And then you're not going to say anything after that because you're going to have the name and the actual route are going to be the same thing.
+And then you're not going to say anything after that, because the name and the actual route are going to be the same thing.
 They're both going to be about.

 00:34:09 - Nick Taylor